 Mardi Gras Floats

 The floats are brilliantly colored and pulled by tractors.
 There are spaces on both sides where float riders can toss out beads and other goodies to spectators.
-Something that was pointed out to me by a local are all the beads hanging from tree limbs, utility wires and balconies across the city accumulated from years of parades.
+Something pointed out to me by a local is look around streets and neighborhoods to notice all the beads hanging from tree limbs, utility wires and balconies across the city accumulated from years of parades.

 Parade walkers wore elaborate, colorful costumes too.
 There were numerous high school marching bands.